-mission was to support the infantry," said Captain Read crisply a short time later.
+and our mission was to support the infantry," said Captain Read crisply a short time later.

-Captain Andrew Ţ. Stroh-Battery, 2d menger's Dog Battalion, 11th Marines, arrived at Hagaru-ri with Ridge's 3d Battalion, 1st Marines.
-The battalion and battery had worked together before, notably at Majonold friends. ni. and were Strohmenger's battery went into position on the flats just southeast of the village.
+Captain Andrew J. Strohmenger's Dog Battery, 2d 11th Marines, Battalion, arrived at Hagaru-ri with Ridge's 3d Battalion, 1st Marines.
+The battalion and battery had worked together before, notably at Majonwere old and friends.
+Strohmenger's battery went into position on the flats just southeast of the village.